openhive-network/wax-doc/src/appendix/diff-base-chain.md

 ### Hive Chain Interface

 The `IHiveChainInterface` extends the functionalities of the `IWaxBaseInterface` and adds high-level network-related operations.
-This interface connects to the Hive blockchain (or a specific Hive node) and provides more functionalities that require internet access.
+This interface connects to a Hive API endpoint.
 Here are some highlights:

 1. **Network Operations:**
    - **Transaction Builder with Automatic Data Fetching:** It can fetch the head block or reference block data automatically, which is crucial for building and broadcasting transactions.